chrisnoonan98675/site/xl-deploy/concept/base-plugins-and-deployed-objects.markdown

 If you create or are working on a plugin based on the [Generic](/xl-deploy/latest/genericPluginManual.html), [PowerShell](/xl-deploy/latest/powershellPluginManual.html), or [Python](/xl-deploy/latest/pythonPluginManual.html) plugin the following table should give you a useful insight into what the plugins actually do.

-Keywords highlighted in **bold** are references to actual classes in the plugin and framework source.

 ## Python, PowerShell, and Generic Plugin Cheat Sheet